Detailed information is available on the City of Toronto website: City of Toronto Development Applications

 The City's heritage designation application made in September 2020 was deferred due to a resubmission made to the Toronto East York Community Council in May 2021.

 A zoning amendment application was made in July 2019 and was heard by the Toronto East York Community Council in June 2021.
 A Community Consultation was held in June 2021.
-The zoning amendment was passed by Toronto City Council in July 2021, including $9.5m in community benefits, and further reports on groundwater and municipal infrastructure.
+The zoning amendment was passed by Toronto City Council in July 2021, including $9.5m in Section 37 community benefits, a privately owned public space on Inkerman Street and further reports on groundwater and municipal infrastructure.

 Demolition and construction are currently on hold.
-Candarel's partner, Fiera Properties, has taken over the site planning process that is underway with the City of Toronto.
+Fiera Real Estate has taken over the site planning process that is underway with the City of Toronto.
+Due to changing market conditions, the office portion may be replaced by rental or condominium housing.

 The City's heritage designation application made in September 2020 was deferred due to a resubmission made to the Toronto East York Community Council in May 2021.

 A zoning amendment application was made in July 2019 and was heard by the Toronto East York Community Council in June 2021.
 A Community Consultation was held in June 2021.
-The zoning amendment was passed by Toronto City Council in July 2021, including $9.5m in community benefits, and further reports on groundwater and municipal infrastructure.
+The zoning amendment was passed by Toronto City Council in July 2021, including $9.5m in Section 37 community benefits, a privately owned public space on Inkerman Street and further reports on groundwater and municipal infrastructure.

 Demolition and construction are currently on hold.
-Candarel's partner, Fiera Properties, has taken over the site planning process that is underway with the City of Toronto.
+Fiera Real Estate has taken over the site planning process that is underway with the City of Toronto.
+Due to changing market conditions, the office portion may be replaced by rental or condominium housing.

 2G, 26 Grenville Street/27 Grosvenor Street